 You are welcome to share the link to your Spark page on the QandA Forum and provide constructive feedback on other students' pages.
 It has been our experience that those who are willing to share and receive feedback generally receive a higher grade.

-Submit a PDF version of your story, images (including captions) and Instagram posts (screen shots) through Portfolium.
-Include a cover page with your details and links to your Spark page, Instagram account and video sharing platform if necessary.
+Submit a PDF version of your story including link to your Spark page, images (including captions) and Instagram posts (screen shots) through Moodle.